 The Shift from Tools to Platforms on the Web

-Several weeks ago, Google announced it was shutting down its popular RSS service Google Reader, leading to a mad scramble for alternatives.
+Several weeks ago, Google announced it would shut down its popular RSS service Google Reader on July 1, leading to a mad scramble for alternatives.
 Some people remarked on how the replacements could not quite replicate their familiar workflow, forcing them to change their news-seeking routines.
-Others could not even sign up, as the flood of traffic overloaded [...]
+Others could not even sign up, as the flood […]

 Speed Up Your Searching with Browser Keywords